Skip to main content

 Dancing on My Own

-Through Dancing on My Own, Simon Wu offers intelligent, sharp-witted, and warm-hearted critiques of capitalism, consumerism, diversity, and Asian American diasporic identity.
+Through Dancing on My Own, Simon Wu (pictured above) offers intelligent, sharp-witted, and warm-hearted critiques of capitalism, consumerism, diversity, and Asian American diasporic identity.
 His unique perspective as a millennial, gay Burmese American, shaped by his experiences at the Whitney Museum of American Art and the Museum of Modern Art, and his ventures into the edgy EDM, populist couture, and gay nightlife scenes, provides a fresh and engaging take on these themes.

 Wu’s seven essays, deeply rooted in his experiences, offer a unique perspective on these issues, making them particularly relevant to readers interested in these themes.
 Wu’s reflections on the intersections of identity, power, money, and social trends during a time of heightened awareness about racial justice are both insightful and timely, offering a unique perspective on cultural appropriation, alienation, and exploitation.